xdan/jodit/src/core/decorators/component/README.md

 elm.state.width = 100;
 ```

+By using the decorator, the component's status will be set to `ready` automatically after instantiation.
+You can access the component's status using the `componentStatus` property.
-You can choose not to use a decorator when you need to independently manage the readiness of a component to work.
+However, if you prefer to manage the readiness of a component independently,
+you can choose not to use the decorator.
+In such cases, you can manually set the component's status using `setStatus('ready').`

 ```ts
 class UIData extends UIElement {